-One of the appealing property of GP models is that they allow us to carefully tune their hyper-parameters without over-fitting to the observed data.
+One of the appealing property of GP models is that they allow to carefully tune their hyper-parameters without over-fitting to the observed data.

-Let us denote hyper-parameters of the kernel function and noise variance using $\boldsymbol{\theta}$ .
-To choose a good $\boldsymbol{\theta}$ , we consider the log likelihood as and maximize it over the hyper-parameters (Rasmussen & Williams, 2006).
-This objective is also called marginal log-likelihood, as it implicitly marginalizes out all function values at other input locations that are not present in the training set.
+Let us denote hyper-parameters of the kernel function and noise variance by $\boldsymbol{\theta}$ .
+To choose good $\boldsymbol{\theta}$ we consider the log likelihood and maximize it over the hyper-parameters (Rasmussen & Williams, 2006).
+The objective is also called marginal log-likelihood as it implicitly marginalizes out all function values at other input locations that are not present in the training set.
 There are essentially two terms in the objective function.
 One term encourages the data fit and the other one controls the model's complexity.
-It allows the comparison of different models and a balance between data interpolation and the model's capacity.
+It allows comparing different models and balance between data interpolation and the model's capacity.